 • Preheat to 500F.

-• Preheat your oven-safe skillet over medium/medium-high heat.
-Sear the duck breasts skin-side down until brown and crispy, ~10-15 minutes.
+• Preheat an oven-safe skillet over medium/medium-high heat.
+Add 1 tablespoon of duck fat or flavorless oil (optional, see note below).
+Sear the duck breasts skin-side down over medium heat until brown, crispy, and the fat is rendered out.
+It will take 10-15 minutes.

 • Finish the duck breasts skin side up in the oven for 5-6 minutes.
-Internal temperature should read 130F for medium rare.
+Internal temperature should read 130F for medium-rare and you can check it with an instant-read thermometer.
 Let them rest for 5 minutes before slicing into half-inch slices.

-• While the duck is resting (~5 minutes), cook the soba noodles per the package instructions, add the peas to the bone broth, and quickly cook the sliced leek.
-You can use some of the reserved duck fat.
+• While the duck is resting (~5 minutes), cook the soba noodles per the package instructions, and add the peas to the bone broth.

-• To assemble, add your noodles to a bowl, pour over the broth with peas and leeks, and top with your roasted duck slices.
+• To assemble, add the noodles to a bowl, pour over the broth with peas and leeks, and top with your roasted duck slices.

 Notes